Usufruct, bare ownership, full ownership: what differences?

 The difference is in the amount of rights over a property.
 Full ownership consists of usufruct and the bare-ownership.

-The attributes of the right of ownership (occupying a property, selling it, collecting the income) can be divided between the usufructuary and the naked owner.
+The attributes of the right of ownership (occupying a property, selling it, collecting the income) are divided between the usufructuary and the naked owner.
 In this case, we are talking about dismemberment of property rights.

 You can use a simulator to find out how the value of a property is divided between the usufructuary and the naked owner in the event of a break-up of the right of ownership.
 In particular, it allows you to calculate the amount to which registration fees will be applied in case of donation, inheritance, sale, etc.